0x646e78/process-isolation-check/README.md

-# Linux Process Isolation Check
+# pick - Process Isolation ChecK

-Checks various aspects relating to isolation of a running process.
+Checks various aspects relating to isolation of a running process on a Linux system.

-Named after the concept of a 'Syscall Gate'.

 Inspired by https://michielkalkman.com/posts/isolation-modeling-001/